magento/devdocs/src/guides/v2.3/config-guide/cli/config-cli-subcommands-index.md

 ### Configure indexers

 {:.bs-callout-info}
-Before switching indexer mode, it is recommended to put your website to the [maintenance]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-maint.html) mode and [disable cron]({{ page.baseurl }}/cloud/configure/setup-cron-jobs.html#disable-cron-jobs).
-Doing so will ensure you don't have database locks.
+Before switching indexer modes, we recommend putting your website to [maintenance]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-maint.html) mode and [disable cron]({{ page.baseurl }}/cloud/configure/setup-cron-jobs.html#disable-cron-jobs).
+This will ensure you do not suffer database locks.

 To specify the indexer configuration: